zcking/http_rx/README.md

 ## Configuration

-HTTP Rx is very dynamic and configurable.
-The health checker looks for a `config.json` file in your current directory, or if you specify the `RX_CONFIG` environment variable you can change the path to your config file.
+HTTP Rx is very dynamic and configurable, inspired by the Java Spring framework, the health checker looks for a `config.json` file in your current directory, or if you specify the `RX_CONFIG` environment variable you can change the path to your config file.

 This JSON config file is structured like so: